 If you plan to embed a survey question in your email template, we recommend removing the title page from your survey.
 This makes the flow of the survey a little smoother for your users.
 Remove the title page by hovering over the title page thumbnail in the survey builder and click the X on the top right-hand corner.

 Get started on your HTML email template.
-To do this, navigate to Distribute > Email > Send from another email provider.
+To do this, navigate to Distribute > Email > HTML.

 Choose your Email Call to Action.
 Choose to either embed a button to start your survey, or embed a survey question.